 Over the last seven years, Giaimo has grown into a diverse team with expertise in architecture, design, cultural heritage, conservation, and sustainability.

-Ria is a Project Manager and Designer with a decade of international experience in architecture.
+Ria is an Architect and heritage professional with a decade of international experience in design and conservation.
+She currently serves on the Board of Directors for the Canadian Association of Heritage Professionals (CAHP).
 Over the last seven years at Giaimo, she has overseen countless projects from concept design through construction administration.
 Her project delivery is intuitive.
 Whether it is designing an extension to a home, restoring a 15-storey heritage facade, collaborating with consultants, refreshing weary interior spaces, intensifying the city’s properties, or producing fantastical hand-drawn illustrations - she brings an extraordinary versatility to her work.
-Recent projects include August, 211 Yonge Street, and Sunday School Lofts.
+Recent projects include Sunday School Lofts, August, and 211 Yonge Street where she is exploring sustainable solutions for circular construction, material salvage, and reuse that reduce building waste and embodied carbon emissions.

 Ria's interest in blurring the boundaries between theory, visual arts, photography, and architectural design is evident in her academic work and continues to bring a valuable perspective to her professional practice.
 She has been a member of the American Society of Architectural Illustrators since 2015 where her architectural illustrations were published and recognized with three distinction awards.
 Her most recent group photography exhibit, Where One is Far and Gone was showcased at 401 Richmond’s Gallery 44 in Toronto.

 Michelle is an Architect with five years of experience working at a range architecture, urbanism, and landscape architecture firms in Canada, the USA, France, Spain, and Indonesia.
 Whether collaborating on the adaptive reuse masterplan of a castle or the design of a winter sports education facility for youth, her work has focused on crafting contextual and sustainable places for community growth.
 At Giaimo, she’s currently working on creating new amenity spaces for residential buildings as well assessing a series of heritage properties for reuse at an Ontario university campus.
 Her graduate research at the University of Waterloo investigated how flood infrastructure can perpetuate social inequity and explored the interplay between top-down strategies and bottom-up tactics in resilient design.